olifolkerd/tabulator/README.md

 ```

 ###Icon/Button Columns
-You can create icon/button columns, by not specifying a field in the column data and creating a custom formatter for the column contents.
+You can create icon/button columns, by not specifying the ***field*** parameter in the column data and creating a custom formatter for the column contents.
 In the example below we have created a print button on the left of each row.

 ```js
 //custom formatter definition